milkokr/typeatlas/README.md

 Before you install TypeAtlas, you need to install **PyQt** and **fontTools**:

 On Ubuntu, Debian or other Debian-based, this can be done with:

-    sudo apt-get install python3-pyqt5 python3-fonttools
+    sudo apt-get install python3-pyqt5 python3-fonttools python3-pip

 On Fedora, this can be done with

-    sudo dnf install PyQt5 fonttools
+    sudo dnf install python3 PyQt5 fonttools

+You can install it in your home directory using pip:

+    pip3 install --user typeatlas

-You can test TypeAtlas directly from the source tree:
+If you have downloaded the source, you can run TypeAtlas directly from the source tree:

     ./typeatlas-qt

-...or install it in your user's home directory:
+...or install it in your user's home directory from there, too:

     ./setup.py install --user

 On the first run, TypeAtlas will perform a slow scan the fonts on your